erzawansyah/fhevm-starterkit/README.md

 # **FHEVM StarterKit**

-**FHEVM StarterKit** is a curated collection of starter templates, boilerplates, and generation tools for building privacy-preserving smart contracts using Fully Homomorphic Encryption (FHE) on the FHEVM.
+**FHEVM StarterKit** is a curated collection of starter templates and foundational tooling for building privacy-preserving smart contracts using Fully Homomorphic Encryption (FHE) on the FHEVM.

-This project aims to help developers:
+This repository is designed to help developers:

-- explore small, focused encrypted contract patterns
+- understand FHEVM through small, focused starter projects
-- learn from curated starter examples
-- understand FHE operations through practical implementations
+- explore encrypted operations via practical, minimal implementations
-- build privacy-preserving smart contracts with confidence
+- reuse curated patterns when building real FHEVM smart contracts

-StarterKit is designed to support both **learning** and **production-ready development**.
+- maintain a clean and consistent development environment using official templates

+StarterKit supports developers at all stages — from **learning encrypted programming patterns** to **bootstrapping production-ready FHEVM projects**.

 ---

 ## ⭐ **What This Repository Provides**

-- **Curated Starters** — small, focused FHEVM examples with contracts, tests, and documentation
+- **Curated Starters**
+  Small, focused FHEVM starter projects containing contracts, tests, documentation, and metadata.
+  Currently available:

-  - ✅ **FHE Counter** — encrypted counter with increment operations
+  - **FHE Counter** — encrypted counter using `euint32`
-  - ✅ **FHE Addition** — encrypted addition operations demo
+  - **FHE Addition** — encrypted arithmetic with `euint32`

-- **Base Templates** — official Zama templates for project setup
-  - ✅ **fhevm-hardhat-template** — base Hardhat template from Zama
+- **Official Base Templates**
+  Located in `base/`, used for initializing new FHEVM projects.

+  - `fhevm-hardhat-template` (Zama official Hardhat setup)
-  - ✅ **relayer-ui-template** — UI template for relayer integration
+  - `relayer-ui-template` (UI template for relayer integration)

-- **Metadata-Driven Structure** — each starter includes a `starter.meta.json` file for indexing and documentation
+- **Metadata-Driven Structure**
+  Each starter includes a `starter.meta.json` file used for indexing, validation, and future automation.

-- **Template Management** — automated scripts for template initialization and updates
-- **Documentation** — comprehensive guides and overview for each starter
+- **Template Management Scripts**
+  Automation for initializing and updating local copies of official templates.

+- **Documentation Foundation**
+  Early documentation for understanding the purpose and structure of each starter.

-More starters and features will be added as the project evolves.
+More starters and tooling will be introduced as the StarterKit evolves.

 ---

 ## 🚀 **Getting Started**

-### Prerequisites
+### Install Dependencies

 ```bash
 npm install
 ```

+---

 ### Initialize Base Template

-Set up the official FHEVM Hardhat template from Zama:
+Clone the official FHEVM Hardhat template into the `base/` directory:

 ```bash
 npm run template:init
 ```

-This will clone the [fhevm-hardhat-template](https://github.com/zama-ai/fhevm-hardhat-template) into the `base/` directory.

-### Update Template
+### Update the Base Template

-Update the base template to the latest version:
+Fetch the latest version of the Hardhat template:

 ```bash
 npm run template:update
 ```

+---

-### Explore Starters
+### Explore Available Starters

-Browse the `starters/` directory to explore example implementations:
+Browse the `starters/` directory:

-- **fhe-counter/** — Encrypted counter with state management
+- `fhe-counter/` — encrypted counter logic
-- **fhe-add/** — Encrypted addition operations
+- `fhe-add/` — encrypted addition operations

-Each starter includes:
+Each starter contains:

-- Smart contracts in `contracts/`
+- `contracts/` — smart contract implementation
-- Test files in `test/`
+- `test/` — TypeScript test files
-- Metadata in `starter.meta.json`
-- Documentation in `README.md`
+- `README.md` — explanation and usage
+- `starter.meta.json` — metadata for indexing and validation

+---

 ### Validate Metadata

-Check that all starter metadata files are valid:
+Ensure all starter metadata conforms to the schema:

 ```bash
 npm run validate:metadata